Toronto Police Service: 21st century

+On March 24, 2026, the TPS announce the creation of a new unit known as the Counter-Terrorism Security Unit (CTSU).

 Controversies

 In 1988, Toronto Police were under scrutiny for the fatal shooting of schizophrenic Lester Donaldson.
-The shooting was the first of eight over the next four years, and the latest in a series of shootings since the late 1970s, in which mostly unarmed, albeit non-compliant, black Canadians were victims.
+The shooting was the first of eight over the next four years, and the latest in a series of shootings since the late 1970s, in which mostly unarmed, black Canadians were victims.
 Three days after his death, the Black Action Defence Committee, a group of local activists, was formed.
 The group made headlines when they introduced the issue of race in the coroner's inquest into Donaldson's killing.
 In 1990, Toronto police officer David Deviney was charged with manslaughter in connection with the killing and was later acquitted.

 In 1992, tension between Toronto Police and the city's black community reached its peak.
 After the fourth police killing of a young black man (Raymond Lawrence, 22, was shot and killed by two Peel Regional police officers after swinging a knife at officers during an arrest) in as many years, a peaceful protest on Yonge Street later turned into a riot.
-Thirty people were arrested and 37 police officers were injured in the riot.
+Thirty people were arrested, and 37 police officers were injured in the riot.
 A mandatory coroner's inquest took place into the police killing of 17-year-old Jeffrey Reodica.
 Although accounts differ, it is generally accepted that Reodica was part of a group of Filipino teenagers pursuing a group of white teenagers on May 21, 2004, in Scarborough, following altercations between the two groups.
-Plainclothes Toronto police officer Det .-Const.
+Plainclothes Toronto police officer Det.-Const.
 Dan Belanger and his partner Det.
 Allen Love was in the process of arresting Reodica when Reodica was shot three times by the officers.
-The teen died in hospital three days later.
+The teen died in the hospital three days later.
 Belanger and Love were eventually cleared by the Special Investigations Unit (SIU) after investigating the matter and found that there were no reasonable grounds to lay any charges.
 According to the SIU, Reodica brandished a knife at officers.
 The knife was reportedly recovered at the scene.

 In 2004, eight people were shot by Toronto Police, six of them fatally.
 SIU investigations deemed all case actions justified.
 In 2005, the police service was faced with a spike in shootings across Toronto and increased concern among residents.
 Police Chief William Blair and Mayor David Miller asked for additional resources and asked for diligence from residents to contend with this issue.
 Ontario Premier Dalton McGuinty promised to work with Toronto to fight crime.